 In the third and fourth years of study, juniors and seniors complete coursework for the major and any minor, interdisciplinary area, or teacher certification.
 They may pursue experiential learning through off-campus study, internships, or summer research.
 All students plan and carry out a Senior Experience to integrate what they have learned in their Lawrence education.

-While planning is essential, it need not be rigid.
+While planning is essential, it should not be rigid.
 Interests that students express on arrival at Lawrence often change as a result of exposure to new and different areas of study.
 This is why students are encouraged to explore the curriculum during the first year of study and need not declare a major until later in the sophomore year.

 Lawrence courses are numbered at four different levels: introductory (100-199), foundation/gateway (200-399), advanced (400-599), and capstone (600-699).
 First-year students select courses mostly at the introductory level, though some foundation/gateway courses can be taken without prerequisites or with advanced placement credit.
 Some departments make further distinctions within these levels, which are described under the Areas of Study.